kerrgarr/SemanticSegmentationCityscapes/README.md

 - [ ] Test different data augmentation techniques (or choose none at all)
 - [ ] Change the batch size
 - [ ] Test out a different encoder in DeepLab architecture

+## Thank you!
+I hope you found this work useful for your own explorations!
 ____________________________________________________________________________________
 ## References: